SunitKumar1808/Zomato-Data-Analysis-Using-Python/README.md

 A special thanks to [Zomato](https://www.zomato.com) for providing the data, and to the open-source community for the invaluable tools that made this analysis possible.

 ---

-Feel free to modify any sections to better fit your project specifics, and add any additional information that might enhance the README!